 It’s Laksa time!
 (Laksa: Coconut Milk Curry)

-And yes, the taste was good indeed.
+And yes, the taste was good, indeed.
 Aromatic curry with intensive coconut milk flavour.
+It’s available at most of the major supermarkets (in SG).

 250g of thick rice noodles aka thick bee hoon (costs about 40 cents)